The Alexandra, Birmingham: Recent history

 In January 2006 the Alexandra Theatre changed management once again, to be managed by Live Nation, a company that specialised in concert promotion and large venue operations.
 It is now owned by the Ambassador Theatre Group, and after a minor refurbishment the group renamed the theatre the New Alexandra Theatre.

 Westlife lead vocalist Shane Filan played at the theatre as a solo artist in 2017.

 On 17 September 2018, the theatre was relaunched as The Alexandra following a £650,000 refurbishment and corporate re-brand to the venue which was unveiled in October 2018 for the opening of the Motown The Musical UK tour.

 Following the closure of theatres due to the COVID-19 pandemic from March 2020, the theatre reopened in July 2021 in its 120th year with Strictly Come Dancing's Anton & Giovanni.
-Since then it has welcomed shows such as Everybody's Talking About Jamie, Heathers: The Musical, Bedknobs and Broomsticks, Bat Out of Hell: The Musical, The Ocean at the End of the Lane, Dreamgirls, 2:22 A Ghost Story and The Book of Mormon.

 In November 2024, the theatre presented the world premiere of Here & Now, a jukebox musical based on the songs of the pop group Steps who made a special appearance at the gala night during the Finale Megamix.